PnS2018/pns2018.github.com/session_03.md

 __ReLU__ becomes very popular in the last few years after the seminal work _ImageNet Classification with Deep Convolutional Neural Networks_ by Alex Krizhevsky, et al. was published in 2014.
 The function greatly accelerates the training compared to the Sigmoid or $$\tanh$$ functions.
 Additionally, ReLU is very cheap to compute.
 The ReLU function has its own problems as well.
 For example, a neuron may not be activated by any inputs (e.g., always outputs zero) from the entire dataset if the neuron experienced a large gradient flow.
 And because the ReLU is an open-ended function, the training may suffer from instability if the network has too many layers.

-__Remarks__: Although ReLU function is the most-common choice of the activation function, Sigmoid or $$\tanh$$ function have their own market.
+__Remark__: Although ReLU function is the most-common choice of the activation function, Sigmoid or $$\tanh$$ function have their own market.
 In particular, they are preferable in Recurrent Neural Networks (RNNs) where the neuron receives feedback signals.

-__Remarks__: The artificial neuron model is inspired by neuronscience findings and can solve many different problems.
+__Remark__: The artificial neuron model is inspired by neuronscience findings and can solve many different problems.
 However, one should not over-explain its connection with neuroscience because the model can perfectly be analyzed without any neuroscience knowledge.

 A group of artificial neurons can be organized into a layer.
 A layer is the building block of ANNs.
 Interactions between and within layers shape the dynamics of the neural networks.